Emery Worldwide Airlines Flight 17

-Emery Worldwide Airlines Flight 17 was a regularly scheduled domestic cargo flight, flying from Reno to Dayton with an intermediate stopover at Rancho Cordova.
-On February 16, 2000, the DC-8 crashed onto an automobile salvage yard shortly after taking off from Sacramento Mather Airport, resulting in the deaths of all three crew members on board.
+Emery Worldwide Airlines Flight 17 was a regularly scheduled United States domestic cargo flight, flying from Reno, Nevada to Dayton, Ohio with an intermediate stopover at Rancho Cordova, California.
+On February 16, 2000, the DC-8-71F operating the flight crashed onto an automobile salvage yard shortly after taking off from Sacramento Mather Airport, resulting in the deaths of all three crew members on board.
 The crew reported control problems during takeoff and attempted unsuccessfully to return to Mather airport.

 Aircraft and crew

 The aircraft involved in the accident was a 1968-built Douglas DC-8-71, registration N8079U.
 Operated by United Airlines (1968–1990) and Líneas Aéreas Paraguayas (1990–1994), later modified for service as a freighter before being sold.
-In March 1994 N8079U was operated by Emery Worldwide and had accumulated about 84,447 flight hours in 33,395 flight cycles.
+In March 1994 N8079U was operated by Emery Worldwide Airlines and had accumulated about 84,447 flight hours in 33,395 flight cycles.
 In July 1983, the Pratt & Whitney JT3D engines were replaced with CFM International CFM56 engines to upgrade the aircraft from a 60-series to a 70-series aircraft.

 The flight crew consisted of Captain Kevin Stables (43), who had logged 13,329 flight hours and 2,128 hours in type; First Officer George Land (35), who had logged 4,511 flight hours and 2,080 in type; and Flight Engineer Russell Hicks (38), who had logged 9,775 flight hours and 675 in type.